TAP-GGC/Project-Impulse/README.md

 <p align="center">
   <img alt="Template Logo" src="media/logos/Screenshot 2026-04-09 123838.png" width="" height="350" />
   <h1 align="center">Project Impulse</h1>
-  <p align="center">A project for interested teens and young adults created by team TEC </p>
+  <p align="center">A project for interested teens and young adults created by team TEC.</p>
 </p>
 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->

 ## :loudspeaker: About
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

-<b>What participants will be doing:</b> During our workshop we are going to walk you through how to build a small AI-controlled circuit that works similarly to Project Impulse.
+<b>What participants will be doing:</b><br> During our workshop we are going to walk you through how to build a small AI-controlled circuit that works similarly to Project Impulse.
 ## :bulb: Project Information
 <!--
 Your Options for target audience: